elastic/kibana/x-pack/plugins/canvas/README.md

 }
 ```

-Now, your `Random Number` element will show up in the list of other Canvas elements.
+Now, your 'Random Number' element will show up in the list of other Canvas elements.

 #### Trying out your new plugin